llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/25_BUILDING_starting_containers.md

 ## For Module 2:

 ### Charging Manager
-On the charging manager you have to start the following containers
+On the charging manager you have to start the following containers:

 #### Start the TCP Server Container